CaelusRocketry/propulsion/moc_matlab/README.md

 # MOC_MATLAB
 Method of Characteristics in MATLAB!

-MOC.m contains the M file, MATLAB code nozzle.png is a flowchart
+moc.m contains the M file, MATLAB code nozzle.png is a flowchart
 PARAMS.xlsx contains the Excel file input parameters mach.png and pressure.png is the ANSYS CFD simulation results!